 CourtListener opinion pages offer several helpful features.
 First, opinions include pagination information, which can assist researchers in finding the opinions in print resources.
 Additionally, CourtListener includes an "Authorities" list for each opinion, providing links to the opinions cited within the opinion of interest.
 The most helpful aspect of opinions found in CourtListener, though, is likely the "Cited By" feature, which provides links to other opinions available on CourtListener that cite to the opinion you are currently viewing, arranged by number of times those opinions are cited.
 Much like the Google Scholar "How Cited" feature, Cited By is very helpful for getting a feel for how an opinion has been treated by other courts, but it is not considered as authoritative as subscription options available.

 CourtListener also provides case information beyond just opinion text.
 Researchers might be interested in the oral arguments External collection provided by CourtListener, which currently focuses on the U.S. Supreme Court and Federal Appellate Courts.
-For those interested in records and briefs filed in federal courts, CourtListener's RECAP Archive External houses selected documents from the PACER database, which contains "case and docket information online from federal appellate, district, and bankruptcy courts."
+For those interested in records and briefs filed in federal courts, CourtListener's RECAP Archive External houses selected documents from the PACER database, which contains "electronic public access to federal court records."